 Compared to existing experiments, which use real data, future experiments use simulated data.
-Thus, the true parameter values and their results in form of the reference event rate vectors are simulated.
+Thus, the true parameter values (or simulated parameter values) are used to calculate the reference event rate vectors corresponding to the simulated experiment result.
 After setting the true parameter values, the fit parameter values can be varied in order to obtain information on the measurement performance for the given set of true parameter values.
 Therefore, it is often useful to show the results of a future measurement as function of the true parameter values for which the reference rate vectors are computed - at least within the currently allowed ranges.
-The true parameter values for the vacuum neutrino oscillation parameters have to be set by the function glbSetOscillationParameters and the reference rate vector, i.e. the data, has to be computed by a call to glbSetRates.
+The true parameter values for the vacuum neutrino oscillation parameters have to be set by the function glbSetOscillationParameters, and the reference rate vector, i.e. the data, has to be computed by a call to glbSetRates.
 This has to be done before any evaluation function is used and after the experiments have been initialized and also the experiment parameters have been adjusted which could change the rates (such as baseline or target mass).
 This means that after any change of an experiment parameter, glbSetRates has to be called.
 Matter effects are automatically included as specified in the experiment definition.
 We have the following functions to assign and read out the vacuum oscillation parameters: